 Bulgaria: an increasing large fraction of sites has been periodically affected by sporadic low performance.
 The reason for this is being investigated.

 FYR of Macedonia: the infrastructure currently comprehends three sites.
-Two of these were severely underperforming during PQ7 and PQ8.
+Two of them were severely underperforming during PQ7 and PQ8.
 Problems were reported to be due to staff turnover and changes in the hosting infrastructure, new resources are being procured and integrated.

 Moldova: the first production site was certified in March 2012.
 The operations manager of Moldova was funded by EGI.eu to participate to the Community Forum 2012.